LdesignMedia/moodle-mod_openwebinar/README.md

 Moodle openwebinar - Activity
 ====================
-This plugin allows you to give a live webinar inside moodle with allot of features.
-All services/plugins/libs that are used are open source.
+This plugin allows you to give a live webinar inside Moodle with a lot of features.
+All services/plugins/libs which are used are open source.

 Author
 ====================